DACA Facts You Must Know to Move Forward

 WHAT WE KNOW

-• United States Citizenship and Immigration Services (USCIS) will approve DACA applications and renewals on a case-by-case basis if they were received by the department as of September 5, 2017.
+- United States Citizenship and Immigration Services (USCIS) will approve DACA applications and renewals on a case-by-case basis if the department receives them as of September 5, 2017.

-• No person should lose benefits before March 5, 2018 under the new order.
+- Under the new order, no person should lose benefits before March 5, 2018.

-• Even though USCIS states that people with advance parole remain should be able to return before it expires, U.S. Customs and Border Protection retains the discretion to deny you re-entry into the country and it is not guaranteed that DACA recipients traveling with advance parole will be allowed to re-enter the country.
+- Even though USCIS states that people with advance parole should be able to return before it expires, U.S. Customs and Border Protection retains the discretion to deny you re-entry into the country.
+It is not guaranteed that DACA recipients traveling with advance parole will be allowed to re-enter the country.

 THINGS TO KEEP IN MIND

-• If DACA expires will the recipient’s case be referred to ICE for enforcement purposes?
-Well, technically no, unless they receive a Notice To Appear from USCIS under these guidelines.
-They also tell you that these stipulations can change at any time without notice so ponte trucha.
+- If DACA expires, will the recipient’s case be referred to ICE for enforcement purposes?
+Technically, unless they receive a Notice To Appear from USCIS under these guidelines.
+They also tell you that these stipulations can change without notice, so ponte trucha.

-• If a pending request is denied will information be shared with ICE for enforcement purposes?
-Again, USCIS says that “generally” they don’t share information of applicants for immigration enforcement unless you’re a national security threat or meet the criteria for the issuance of a Notice To Appear.
-However, they also say “this policy, which may be modified, superseded, or rescinded at any time without notice…”
+- If a pending request is denied, will information be shared with ICE for enforcement purposes?
+Again, USCIS says that “generally,” they don’t share information about applicants for immigration enforcement unless they’re a national security threat or meet the criteria for issuing a Notice To Appear.
+However, they also say, “This policy, which may be modified, superseded, or rescinded at any time without notice…”

-• Can a person’s DACA be terminated before it expires?
-Yup, it is an exercise of deferred action, which is a form of prosecutorial discretion.
-The Department of Homeland Security will continue to exercise its discretionary authority to terminate or deny deferred action at any time if they deem appropriate.
+- Can a person’s DACA be terminated before it expires?
+Yes, it is an exercise of deferred action, a form of prosecutorial discretion.
+The Department of Homeland Security will continue exercising its discretionary authority to terminate or deny deferred action if it deems appropriate.

-• Will a recipient be able to travel while their DACA still valid?
+- Will a recipient be able to travel while their DACA is still valid?
 Effective September 5, 2017, USCIS will no longer approve applications for advance parole under DACA.
-If an applicant has a previously-approved advance parole application, they will generally keep the benefit until it expires but the recommendation is that people with DACA should not leave the country.
-If there are pending request for advance parole to travel outside of the United States, it will no longer be processed and fees will be refunded.
+Suppose an applicant has a previously approved advance parole application.
+In that case, they will generally keep the benefit until it expires, but the recommendation is that people with DACA should not leave the country.
+If there are pending requests for advance parole to travel outside of the United States, they will no longer be processed, and fees will be refunded.

 IMPORTANT DEADLINE